How would you feel if one of your hands began to move and perform actions on its own, and you were completely unable to control it?

 Less purposeful movements like waving around.

 AHS seems to present differently depending on the area of the brain that has been injured.
 For example, damage to one side of the frontal lobe often causes the hand on the opposite side of the body to perform purposeful movements such as reaching and grasping, and the person might have difficulty releasing an object being held.
 Posterior injury seems to cause the affected limb to withdraw rather than reach, and it may ‘levitate’ upward and away from surfaces.
-Corpus callosum injury appears to affect the person’s non-dominant hand and causes intermanual conflict (where the hands perform opposing actions) (Bionity n.d.).
+Corpus callosum injury appears to affect the person’s non-dominant hand and causes intermanual conflict (where the hands perform opposing actions) (Anderson 2024; Bionity n.d.).

 Diagnosis of Alien Hand Syndrome